val-town/val-town-docs/src/content/docs/reference/embed.md

 ---
-title: Embed
-lastUpdated: 2023-10-30
+title: Embedding Vals in other sites
-description: Any val can be embedded as an iframe on other sitesa
+description: Any val can be embedded as an iframe on other sites
 ---

 Vals are made to be shared, and not just on val.town!
 Public vals all can